stevomatthews/Spoon-Knife/srt-api-functions-test.md

 Deletes the epoll container.

 Return:

-* \>0 number of ready sockets (of whatever kind), if any were ready
+* The number (\>0) of ready sockets, of whatever kind (if any)
 * -1 in case of error

 Errors:

 * `SRT_EINVPOLLID`: `eid` designates no valid EID object

+<br><br>

 Logging control
 ---------------

-SRT has a widely used system of logs, as this is usually the only way to determine how the internals are working, without changing the rules by the fact of tracing.
+SRT has a widely used system of logs, as this is usually the only way to determine how the internals are working, without changing the rules by the act of tracing.
-Logs are split into levels (5 levels out of those defined by syslog are in use) and additional filtering is possible on FA (functional area).
-By default only up to Note log level are displayed and from all FAs.
-The logging can be only manipulated globally with no regard to a particular socket; this would be rather impossible because lots of areas in SRT do not work dedicated for any particular socket, and some are shared between sockets.
+Logs are split into levels (5 levels out of those defined by syslog are in use) and additional filtering is possible by FA (functional area).
+By default, only entries up to the *Note* log level are displayed from all FAs.

+Logging can only be manipulated globally, with no regard to a specific socket.
+This is because lots of operations in SRT are not dedicated to any particular socket, and some are shared between sockets.

+<br><br>

+#### srt_setloglevel

 ```
 void srt_setloglevel(int ll);
 ```

 Sets the minimum severity for logging.
-Minimum, that is, particular log is displayed only if it is the same or more severe than the set value.
-Setting this value to `LOG_DEBUG` turns on all other levels, for example.
+A particular log entry is displayed only if it has a severity greater than or equal to the minimum.
+Setting this value to `LOG_DEBUG` turns on all levels.

-Constants for this value are those from `<sys/syslog.h>` (for Windows there is a replacement at `common/win/syslog_defs.h`), although the only meaningful are:
+The constants for this value are those from `<sys/syslog.h>` (for Windows, refer to `common/win/syslog_defs.h`).
+The most meaningful are:

-* `LOG_DEBUG`: Most detailed and very often messages
+* `LOG_DEBUG`: Highly detailed and very frequent messages
 * `LOG_NOTICE`: Occasionally displayed information
 * `LOG_WARNING`: Unusual behavior
 * `LOG_ERR`: Abnormal behavior
-* `LOG_CRIT`: Error that makes the current socket no more usable
+* `LOG_CRIT`: Error that makes the current socket unusable

+<br><br>

+#### srt_addlogfa, srt_dellogfa, srt_resetlogfa

 ```
 void srt_addlogfa(int fa);